A data-dependent weighted LASSO under Poisson noise: Choosing data-dependent weights

 \section{Choosing data-dependent weights}

-In general, choosing $d_k$s to ensure that Assumption~\asref{as:dk}{\{d_k\}_k} is satisfied is highly problem-dependent, and we give two explicit examples in the following two sections.
+In general, choosing $d_k$'s to ensure that Assumption~\asref{as:dk}{\{d_k\}_k} is satisfied is highly problem-dependent, and we give two explicit examples in the following two sections.
 In this section we present the general strategy we adopt for choosing the weights.
-The weights $d_k$ are chosen so that for all $k$
+The weights $d_k$ are ideally chosen so that for all $k$

-The modifications $\tY$ and $\tA$ of $Y$ and $A$ that we have in mind are linear, therefore one can generally rewrite for each $k$, for some vector $R_k^\T$ which depends on $k$ and $A$ and for some residual term $r_k(A,x^*)$, also depending on $k$ and $A$.
+We describe a data-dependent strategy for choosing weights such that this condition holds with high probability.
+The modifications $\tY$ and $\tA$ of $Y$ and $A$ that we have in mind are linear, therefore one can generally rewrite for each $k$, for some vector $R_k \in \reals^n$ which depends on $k$ and $A$, and for some residual term $r_k(A,x^*)$, also depending on $k$ and $A$.
 The transformations are chosen such that $d_k$ is small.
-With the previous decomposition, the first term $R_k^\T (Y-Ax^*)$ is naturally of null conditional expectation given $A$ and therefore of zero mean.
-The $\tY$ are usually chosen such that $r_k(A,x^*)$ is also of zero mean which globally guarantees that $\E((\tA^\T (\tY - \tA x^*))_k)=0$.
+With the above decomposition, the first term $R_k^\T (Y-Ax^*)$ is naturally of null conditional expectation given $A$ and therefore of zero mean.
+The $\tY$ are usually chosen such that $r_k(A,x^*)$ is also of zero mean which globally guarantees that $\E[(\tA^\T (\tY - \tA x^*))_k]=0$.

 In the two following examples, the term $r_k(A,x^*)$ is either mainly negligible with respect to $ R_k^\T (Y-Ax^*)$ (Bernoulli case, Section~\ref{sec:bernoulli}) or even identically zero (convolution case, Section~\ref{sec:conv}).
 Therefore the weights are mainly given by concentration formulas on quantities of the form $R^\T (Y-Ax^*)$ as given by the following Lemma.